Compare Business Insurance in New Zealand

 How to Choose the Right Business Insurance

-- Calculate Adequate Coverage Levels: Public liability: $1-2 million minimum ($5-10 million for construction/high risk).
-Professional indemnity: 1-3x annual revenue.
+3. Calculate Adequate Coverage Levels: Public liability: choose a limit appropriate to your industry (higher for construction and other high-risk sectors).
+Professional indemnity: a multiple of your annual revenue is a common starting point.
 Contents: full replacement cost of all business assets.

-- Consider Package Policies: Business insurance packages often provide better value than separate policies, typically saving 10-20%.
+5. Consider Package Policies: Business insurance packages often provide better value than separate policies — confirm bundled pricing with the insurer.

 Making a Business Insurance Claim